Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 Arriving in Lucca Italy

 We had heard that Lucca was a nice medieval town that was surrounded by a wall.
 Once we arrived, it was really awesome to see an entire town within the wall.
 The Lucca wall was so impressive!
 You could call it the walled city of Italy.

-Lucca is a known for its well preserved Renaissance Walls, cobblestone streets, and its historic city center.
+Absolutely!
+Yes!
+The city of Lucca is known for its well-preserved Renaissance walls, cobblestone streets, and its historic city center.
 Lucca is not as touristy as Pisa.
 The atmosphere is laid back and inviting.

 Things to Do in Lucca Italy